ScienceZoneUK/science-zone-uk/python_pit/wk03/readme.md

 	1	Add more instructions to "Simon Says"?
 	2	Keep score of how many correct actions the player does?
 	3	End the game if the player messes up?
-This is the entire content in **one Markdown code block** as you requested!
-Let me know if you need any further changes!